apparle/multiquadlet/README.md

 Create your multiquadlet files and start using them.

 ## Releases?
-Also, this is too small a codebase to be versioned -- just use the latest on main branch.
-Compiled binaries have local dependencies, so it's best to compile locally.
+- This is too small a codebase to be versioned -- just use the latest on main branch.
+- Compiled binaries have local dependencies with python versions, so it's best to compile locally.

 ## Exampes
 TODO